Corfu: Dragonflies

 Corfu has a rich and diverse dragonfly fauna and 39 out of Europe’s 143 species are presently confirmed to have breeding populations on the island, four of them quite recent additions.
 The Dainty Bluet (Coenagion scitulum) and the Blue-eye (Erythromma lindenii) were reported for the first time in 2013, the Black Pennant (Selysiothemis nigra) was in 2009, and the Bladetail (Lindenia tetraphylla) in 2014.
 The “Critically Endangered” Greek Red Damsel (Pyrrhosoma elisabethae) and the “Near Threatened” Eastern Spectre (Caliaeshna microstigma) also have breeding populations on the island but are severely threatened by habitat loss.
-Some species reported from the island in the beginning of the 20th century have not been found in recent years, and may have been lost to the island.
+Some species reported from the island at the beginning of the 20th century have not been found in recent years, and may have been lost to the island.
 Dragonflies are used as indicators for water quality as their larvae are very sensitive to pollution.

 Butterflies

 There are 75 (plus) known species of Corfiot butterfly.
 Of particular interest are the southern swallowtail, southern festoon, Oberthür's grizzled skipper, Lulworth skipper, eastern orange tip, Krueper's small white, eastern baton blue and the tree grayling, many of which are of near threatened status.
 Before the turn of the century, not much had been published about the butterfly fauna of Corfu, and there were only a few short and obscure scientific articles.
 Recent interest grew when a Facebook discussion page (now called Corfu Butterfly Conservation) was created on 27 April 2014.
 Since that time, a group of responsible butterfly enthusiasts has grown (731 members at the time of writing) who share their passion for the butterflies and moths found on the island.
-It is through this work that more is being discovered about the distribution and abundance of butterflies across the island.
+Through this work, more is being discovered about the distribution and abundance of butterflies across the island.

 Corfu Butterfly Conservation

 Corfu Butterfly Conservation (CBC) was launched in April 2019.
-The group is composed of concerned residents, island visitors and scientists from throughout Europe.
+The group comprises concerned residents, island visitors, and scientists from across Europe.
 Their goals are to produce robust scientific data that can be used to influence policy and protect habitat for the benefit of Corfu's butterflies and the wider natural environment, as well as to stimulate public interest in butterfly conservation.

 CBC launched its website (www.corfubutterflyconservation.org, funded by the Royal Entomological Society's Goodman Award) on the 1 January 2021 to coincide with the launch of the Corfu Butterfly Survey.
 The website describes the 75 species of butterflies that have been confirmed by members of CBC from the island.
-It outlines the value of butterflies as indicators of the island's biodiversity status and encourages enthusiasts to record their sightings on this website, as participants of the survey.
-On the 16 December 2021, CBC became a UK registered community interest company (No.13813164) and so its identity changed from being a project to that of an organisation.
+It outlines the value of butterflies as indicators of the island's biodiversity.
+It encourages enthusiasts to record their sightings on this website as survey participants.
+On 16 December 2021, CBC became a UK registered community interest company (No.13813164) and so its identity changed from being a project to that of an organisation.